Haikuo Li

 WET LAB:

-→ Single-cell and single-nucleus library generation from diverse technologies, including 10X Genomics, split-pool barcoding and INTACT, as well as multimodal profiling
+→ single-cell and single-nucleus library generation from diverse technologies, including 10X Genomics, sci-RNA-seq, SHARE-seq and INTACT, as well as multimodal profiling including RNA-seq, ATAC-seq, Hi-C, CUT&RUN, CARLIN and CITE-seq

 → Molecular biology technologies such as cloning, vector construction, qPCR, immunohistology, and in-situ hybridization